Remember These PCI Pen Testing Requirements

 Things just got real for companies that need to comply with PCI requirements.
-Not only is PCI v3.2 mandated, the PCI Standards Security Council has issued guidance on using penetration testing as part of vulnerability management programs.
+Not only is PCI v3.2 mandated, the PCI Standards Security Council has issued guidance on using penetration testing as part of a vulnerability management program.

 Why are they buckling down?
 Part of the reason was explained well in the recent Verizon PCI Compliance Report.
 Compared to 2015, the 12 key requirements improved across the board in achieving full compliance.
 Some notable highlights from the Verizon Report are that Requirement 7 (restricting access) is easiest for most to comply with than any other requirement with Requirement 5 being a close second (protecting against malicious software).
 Alternatively, on the low end of performances, Requirement 11 (test security) still remains at the bottom with Requirement 4 (protect data in transit) just slightly worse.
 However, as Requirement 11 remains difficult to complete, there’s an explanation.